GuanghongXu/guanghongxu.github.io/index.md

 Welcome!

 I am an Economics Ph.D.
 Candidate at the [Department of Economics](https://economics.ucsc.edu/), [University of California, Santa Cruz (UCSC)](https://www.ucsc.edu/), advised by Professor [Jonathan Robinson](https://sites.google.com/view/jmrtwo/home).
-My research focuses on the economic development of lower income countries and how technology can help with global poverty reduction.
+My research interests are in Development Economics and Applied Econometrics, with a focus on the economic development of lower income countries and how technology can help with global poverty reduction.
 I have conducted fieldwork in Kenya, Rwanda, and Tanzania.

-My research interests are in Development Economics and Applied Econometrics, with a focus on quality upgrading, value chains, technology adoption, and financial inclusion.

 E-mail: guanghongxu[at]ucsc[dot]edu